 Note: Screen value amounts will be included along with the product invoicing claims: amounts relating to the screens will invoiced separately nor retained until the screens are fitted on‐site since this may occur many months after the products have been supplied.

-Product compliance certificates with Australian Standards information is issued upon completion of your order after receipt of the order’s final claim.
+Product compliance certificates with Australian Standards information is issued upon completion of your order after receipt of complete payment for the order (Final Claim invoice)